larsphilipp/AdvNum19_DataServer/README.md

 );
 ```

-Furthermore, the command below creates the table that stores all news data that we download from Yahoo Finance.
+Furthermore, the command below creates the table that stores all news data that we downloaded from Yahoo Finance.

 ```
 CREATE TABLE TickerNews (